 Unfortunately, the parameters for the real interest rate process shown above generate a distribution that severely restricts the range of potential future nominal interest rates.
-For example, using the regression results from equations (3.13) and (3.14), the 1st percentile of the distribution for the 20-year nominal rate is 5.9% and the 99th percentile is 8.2%.
-There are several candidates for problems with real interest rates that may lead to this seemingly unrealistic distribution of future nominal rates: (1) the use of ex post real interest rate measures is unsuitable, (2) because of potential errors in monthly reporting of CPI mentioned above, monthly measurement of real interest rates produce self-correcting errors which exaggerate mean reversion speed, or (3) the time period used to measure real interest rates is too short.
+For example, using the regression results from Formulas (3.13) and (3.14), the 1st percentile of the distribution for the 20-year nominal rate is 5.9% and the 99th percentile is 8.2%.
+There are several candidates for problems with real interest rates that may lead to this seemingly unrealistic distribution of future nominal rates: (1) the use of ex post real interest rate measures is unsuitable, (2) because of potential errors in monthly reporting of CPI mentioned above, monthly measurements of real interest rates produce self-correcting errors that exaggerate mean reversion speed, or (3) the time period used to measure real interest rates is too short.

 As a result, the parameters for real interest rates were altered to allow nominal interest rates to better reflect historical volatility.
 Specifically, mean reversion speed was dramatically reduced.
 Given that mean reversion speed and volatility work together to affect the range of interest rate projections, volatility was also reduced.
 The following parameters are used as the "base case" in the model.
-These parameters are in line with what was used in Hull (2003).
+These parameters are in line with what was used in Hull [27].

-K r μ Kj 1.0 2.8% 1.00% 0.1 1.65%
+κ r μ_r σ_r κ_l σ_l 1.0 2.8% 1.00% 0.1 1.65%

 An important consideration in the model is the correlation between interest rates and inflation.
-Risa (2001) reviews the literature on the relationship between inflation and interest rates.
-Pennacchi (1991) finds evidence that the instantaneous real interest rates and expected inflation are significantly negatively correlated.
-Fama (1990) examines how one-year spot interest rates can be used to forecast its components: the one-year inflation rate and the real return on oneyear bonds.
+Risa [36] reviews the literature on the relationship between inflation and interest rates.
+Pennacchi [33] finds evidence that the instantaneous real interest rates and expected inflation are significantly negatively correlated.
+Ang and Bekaert [5] develop a regime-switching model for inflation and real interest rates.
+They find that inflation is negatively correlated with the short-term real interest rate.
+Fama [18] examines how one-year spot interest rates can be used to forecast its components: the one-year inflation rate and the real return on one-year bonds.
 It is found that the expected values of those two components move opposite to one another.
 As a result, the financial scenario model includes a negative correlation between real interest rates and inflation.